EoE is a life-changing diagnosis, affecting many famiilies.

 The Canadian city of Hamilton moved one step closer to requiring epinephrine auto-injectors at its 1,900 food service outlets.

-The mother of a young man who died of a suspected allergic reaction in a Washington State jail is launching a lawsuit against the county for $10 million.
+(October 10, 2013) The mother of a young man who died of a suspected allergic reaction in a Washington State jail is launching a lawsuit against the county for $10 million.
 Michael Saffioti, 22, landed in the Snohomish County Jail on a misdemeanor marijuana possession charge in July of 2012.
-He was expected to appear before a judge […]
+He was expected to appear… Read more »

 Johnson & Johnson announces changes to a sunscreen product after over 150 people reported skin reactions.